hmaowo/JS101/JS 109/Topics.md

       - But not everything between curly braces is a block.
 Function bodies are not blocks, nor are braces that surround an object literal, but we can treat them like blocks.
 Blocks that aren't functions bodies are **non**-**function blocks**.

+  - **global scope**: variables declared outside of blocks.

-  - **global scope**:  global variables are available across your entire program.
-You can use them anywhere in the program, either globally or form inside a block.
+    -  global variables are available across your entire program.
+You can use them anywhere in the program, either globally or from inside a block.
+    - **Global variables**: are variables not inside functions or blocks.

 ```js
 if (1 === 1) {